openpnp/openpnp/BlindsFeeder.md

 ### Choosing when the Cover will be opened

 You can choose when the cover will automatically be opened.
-If using the OpenOnJobStart option, OpenPNP will automatically open those feeders that are enabled and will be used in the Job.
-Tho speed this process up, it will even optimize the path throught the feeders using a Travelling Salesman solver.

 ![grafik](https://user-images.githubusercontent.com/9963310/73123956-d685ee80-3f95-11ea-8ef8-5341e6c447e3.png)

+If using the OpenOnJobStart option, OpenPNP will automatically open all the feeders, that are enabled and will be used in the Job.
+For best speed, the path throught the feeders is optimized using the Travelling Salesman solver.
+You can also use the Open / Close all Covers buttons.

 ### More Feeders on the same Array

 For the next Feeder on the same array, you can go directly to the Auto Setup ("one click setup").
-Knowing the camera position is on the area pinned down by the fiducials, it can now copy the fiducials (and other information) from the first feeder on the array.
+OpenPNP knows that the camera position is on the area already pinned down by the fiducials of the first feeder.
+It can simply copy the fiducials (and other information) over.

-The two feeders are now linkend and all the common information is constantly synced, if you change it later.
+The feeders are now linkend and all the common information is constantly synced, if you change it on any one of them.

 ## Advanced